Introduction to Plenny Shake Active v3.1

 - Freeze-dried microalgae T. chuii

-- According to flavour: Fruit powder, cocoa powder, beetroot powder, beta-carotene and flavourings where applicable.
+- According to flavor: Fruit powder, cocoa powder, beet powder, beta carotene and flavorings where appropriate.

 Macronutrients